athanclark/wisp/Readme.md

   [x] (+ x 1))
 ```

-Function _expressions, though, can only have names:
+Function _expressions_, though, can only have names:

 ```clojure
 (fn increment